kgn/LinenClipView/README.md

 }
 ```

-By default LNClipView uses an image in the main bundle named *Linen*.
-To use a different image call `[LNClipView setBackgroundImage:]`.
-The background image is stored statically to improve drawing performance so it can only be set once and must be set before setting up any clip views.
+By default `LNClipView` uses an image in the main bundle named *"Linen"*.
+To use a different image
+call `[LNClipView setBackgroundImage:]`.
+The background image is stored statically to improve drawing
+performance so it can only be set once and must be set before setting up any clip views.

     [LNClipView setBackgroundImage:[NSImage imageNamed:@"linen_background"]];